Call Now — 214-396-5309

 Scope Coverage

-• Parcel constructability screening
+• Parcel constructability screening against proposed building program and operational requirements

-• Zoning and entitlement path review
+• Zoning, Planned Development overlay, and entitlement path review

-• Order-of-magnitude schedule and cost studies
+• Order-of-magnitude schedule and cost study for the proposed program on each short-listed site

 Ready to Build?